moses-mbaga/semo/docs/api/STREAM_EXTRACTOR.md

 **Concepts**

-- `StreamExtractor`: Static façade that chooses an extractor and returns a `MediaStream?`.
+- `StreamExtractorService`: Static façade that chooses an extractor and returns a `MediaStream?`.
 - `StreamingServer`: UI‑friendly descriptor of a source with a `name` and an associated extractor instance (or `null` for randomized selection).
 - `BaseStreamExtractor`: Interface every extractor implements with `Future<MediaStream?> getStream(StreamExtractorOptions options)`.
 - `StreamExtractorOptions`: Options passed to extractors (TMDB ID, title, and optionally season/episode or movie release year).